Syncleus/aparapi-examples/doc/UsersGuide.md

     });
     thread.start();
     thread.join();
-The Aparapi developer extends the com.syncleus.aparapi.Kernel and overrides the public void Kernel.run() method.
+The Aparapi developer extends the com.aparapi.Kernel and overrides the public void Kernel.run() method.
 It is this Kernel.run() method that is executed in parallel.

 The base class also exposes the Kernel.execute(range) method which is used to initiate the execution of Kernel.run() over the range 0...n.